shanebarringer/class_challenges/sql/sql_lesson.md

 First we'll need to CREATE a few tasks, similar to how we INSERTED data using SQL.

-**rails console challenge:**
+**Challenge 6:**

-- In Rails Console...
+1. Open the Rails Console...
-	- Instantiate a new Task object
+2. Instantiate a new Task object
-	- Assign a value to name and priority (using hash syntax)
+3. Assign a value to name and priority (using hash syntax)
-	- save it to the database
+4. save it to the database<br>*hint: [You may find the Rails Guides helpful](http://guides.rubyonrails.org/v3.2.13/getting_started.html) for solving this problem.* <br>

-*hint: [You may find the Rails Guides helpful](http://guides.rubyonrails.org/v3.2.13/getting_started.html) for solving this problem.*
+5. Take a moment and review the SQL output in the terminal. *(note: it should look like the example below)* <br>

-Take a moment and review the SQL output in the terminal.
+6. Add 4 or 5 more items through the rails console.

 ```shell
 (0.2ms)  begin transaction